 Indications for MAVYRET:

-Chronic HCV genotypes 1, 2, 3, 4, 5, or 6 infection without cirrhosis or with compensated cirrhosis.
+Chronic HCV genotypes 1, 2, 3, 4, 5, or 6 infection without cirrhosis or with compensated cirrhosis (Child-Pugh A).
 HCV genotype 1 infection in patients previously treated with an HCV NS5A inhibitor- or NS3/4A protease inhibitor-containing regimen, but not both.

 Test for HBV infection prior to initiation.
 Take with food. ≥12yrs or ≥45kg: 3 tabs once daily.
-Treatment-naive: treat for 8 weeks (no cirrhosis) or 12 weeks (compensated cirrhosis).
-Treatment-experienced (genotype 1): treat for 16 weeks if previously treated with an NS5A inhibitor (without prior NS3/4A protease inhibitor) or for 12 weeks if previously treated with an NS3/4A protease inhibitor (without prior NS5A inhibitor); (genotypes 1, 2, 4, 5, 6): treat for 8 weeks (no cirrhosis) or 12 weeks (compensated cirrhosis) if previously treated with regimens containing PEG-IFN, ribavirin, and/or sofosbuvir, but no prior treatment with an HCV NS3/4A protease inhibitor or NS5A inhibitor; (genotype 3): treat for 16 weeks (with or without compensated cirrhosis) if previously treated with regimens containing PEG-IFN, ribavirin, and/or sofosbuvir, but no prior treatment with an HCV NS3/4A protease inhibitor or NS5A inhibitor.
+Treatment-naive: treat for 8 weeks.
+Treatment-experienced (genotype 1): treat for 16 weeks if previously treated with an NS5A inhibitor (without prior NS3/4A protease inhibitor) or for 12 weeks if previously treated with an NS3/4A protease inhibitor (without prior NS5A inhibitor); (genotypes 1, 2, 4, 5, 6): treat for 8 weeks (no cirrhosis) or 12 weeks (compensated cirrhosis) if previously treated with regimens containing PEG-IFN, ribavirin, and/or sofosbuvir, but no prior treatment with an HCV NS3/4A protease inhibitor or NS5A inhibitor; (genotype 3): treat for 16 weeks if previously treated with regimens containing PEG-IFN, ribavirin, and/or sofosbuvir, but no prior treatment with an HCV NS3/4A protease inhibitor or NS5A inhibitor.
 HCV/HIV-1 co-infected with or without compensated liver disease or renal impairment including on hemodialysis: follow same dosage regimen.
 Liver or kidney transplant: treat for 12 weeks; (genotype 1): treat for 16 weeks if NS5A inhibitor-experienced (without prior NS3/4A protease inhibitor); (genotype 3): treat for 16 weeks if prior treatment experience with regimens containing PEG-IFN, ribavirin, and/or sofosbuvir, but no prior treatment with an HCV NS3/4A protease inhibitor or NS5A inhibitor.
 See full labeling.

 <12yrs: not established.

-Severe hepatic impairment (Child-Pugh C).
+Moderate to severe hepatic impairment (Child-Pugh B or C).
+History of prior hepatic decompensation.
 Concomitant atazanavir or rifampin.

-Risk of HBV reactivation in patients coinfected with HCV and HBV.
+Risk of hepatitis B virus (HBV) reactivation in patients coinfected with HCV and HBV.

-Hepatitis B virus (HBV) reactivation.
+HBV reactivation has occurred in HCV/HBV coinfected patients.
 Test all patients for HBV infection by measuring HBsAg and anti-HBc; if positive serologic evidence, monitor for hepatitis flare or HBV reactivation during and at post-treatment follow-up; treat if clinically indicated.
-Moderate hepatic impairment (Child-Pugh B): not recommended.
+Serious liver-related medical/surgical comorbidities.
+Obtain LFTs as clinically indicated in patients with compensated cirrhosis or evidence of advanced liver disease (eg, portal hypertension); monitor for hepatic decompensation/failure; discontinue if occurs.
 Pregnancy.
 Nursing mothers.

 HCV NS3/4A protease inhibitor + HCV NS5A inhibitor.

 See Contraindications.
 Concomitant certain immunosuppressants or chemotherapeutic agents: may increase risk of HBV reactivation.
 May be antagonized by P-gp/CYP3A inducers (eg, carbamazepine, phenytoin, efavirenz, St. John's wort); concomitant use not recommended.
 May increase risk of ALT elevations with concomitant ethinyl estradiol-containing drugs (eg, combined oral contraceptives): not recommended.
 Concomitant darunavir, lopinavir, ritonavir: not recommended.
 Concomitant dabigatran etexilate; refer to its prescribing information for dose modification.
 Potentiates digoxin (reduce dose by ½); monitor.
 Concomitant use may potentiate atorvastatin, lovastatin, simvastatin: not recommended.
 May potentiate pravastatin (reduce dose by ½), rosuvastatin (limit max dose at 10mg), fluvastatin, or pitavastatin (use lowest effective dose of both these drugs).
 Patients requiring cyclosporine doses >100mg/day: not recommended.
-Monitor INR with warfarin.
+Monitor INR with warfarin, blood glucose in diabetics, or drug levels of concomitant CYP450 substrates with a narrow therapeutic index (eg, certain immunosuppressants).